ConnorChristensen99/ConnorChristensen99/README.md

 ### :pencil2: I’m currently studying at UVU
 ### :dollar: Currently Working at UVU as a Web Programmer
-### :seedling: Excited to learn and continue becoming a Developer
+### :seedling: Excited to learn and continue growing
-### :roller_coaster: I'm an avid gamer and enjoy and anything that gives me adrenaline (:bangbang:Borderlands is the Best Series of All Time:bangbang:)
+### :roller_coaster: I'm an avid gamer and enjoy and anything that gives me adrenaline
 ### :muscle: Can't wait to start the next project!

 ###### Gotta have the specs: